krdavidson/image-processor/README.md

     python processor.py
     ```

-- If you would like to use your own image:
+- If you would like to use your own PNG image:
     ```bash
-    python processor.py {image_input_path} {image_output_path}
+    python processor.py <image_input_path> <image_output_path>
     ```
     Ex: `python processor.py ./images/image_name.png ./output_images/image_name_output.png`

-3. View the processed image:
 The output image will pop-up when processing has completed.
 A copy of the image will also be saved to the output_images folder.

 ## Acknowledgements
 Default and test images sourced from Unsplash: